1. TOP

 Referral employment program

-We’ve adopted a referral employment program to hire those referred by current and future Company employees.
-The goal is to hire diverse human resources continually on a stable basis.
+In 2022, we adopted a referral employment program to hire those referred by current and future Company employees.
+The goal is to hire human resources on a stable basis who will stay with the organization over the long term, by preventing mismatches.

 Returning employees program